 You can take the trams as often as you want, but the crowds can add hours to the queues, so plan accordingly.

 Opening in 1958, the Scenic Skyway glides between two cliffs of the Blue Mountains, over Jamison Valley.
-You will get spectacular views of Katoomba Falls, the Three Sisters, and Mount Solitary.
-Journey for about a half mile, 886 feet above the valley floor.
+From the Skyway you will get spectacular views of Katoomba Falls, the Three Sisters, and Mount Solitary.
+Journey for about a half-mile, 886 feet above the valley floor.
 It is the largest aerial cable car in the southern hemisphere.

 If heights are a thrill, there is an electro-glass floor in the center of the cable car.
 The rainforest canopy is revealed under your feet once the car is in motion.
 You will get dramatic glimpses from every direction while taking this journey.

-Take a walk on the Prince Henry Cliff Walk.
-These paths take you from Skyway’s East Station to Echo Point and the Three Sisters.
+Prince Henry Cliff Walking paths take you from Skyway’s East Station to Echo Point and the Three Sisters.
 Enjoy sounds of the nearby trickling freshwater streams and birds singing their songs from the trees.
-This walk stretches between Katoomba Cascades all the way to Gordon Falls and is considered one of the best scenic walks in NSW.
+This walk stretches between Katoomba Cascades to Gordon Falls and is considered one of NSW’s best scenic walks.
 Taking 3-4 hours to complete this walk, stick to the lookouts close to Scenic World.

 Choose your level of adventure by adjusting your seated position up to 20°.
 Choose the “original” at 52°, cliffhanger’s” 64° incline, or “laidback” for a more relaxed journey.

 Speakers projecting the theme song from Indiana Jones added an extra touch to our thrilling ride.
-Once properly positioned with my knees against the padded bar, I was able to greatly enjoy the experience.
+Once correctly positioned with my knees against the padded bar, I immensely enjoyed the experience.
 If you are tall, make sure you pick a seat that has a clear window above and behind your head.
-Once descending and the incline changes, so does your view.
+Once descending and the incline changes, so do your view.
 Our sons had a metal beam right in front of their faces and had to lean over even more to catch a glimpse.

-Adventure through this boardwalk under the canopies of a lush rainforest.
-This 1.5 mile, planked walkway is elevated along the cliffs to the Jamison Valley floor.
+This 1.5 miles elevated board walkway along the cliffs to the Jamison Valley floor.
 Expect different pathways and stairs to climb up and down.
 Wear good walking shoes.
-Signs are posted to direct your adventure.
-If you choose to skip the Scenic Walkway, it is a short 10 minute walk between the Railway and Cableway Stations.
+There are signs posted to direct your adventure as you wander under the canopies of a lush rainforest.
+If you choose to skip the Scenic Walkway, it is a short 10-minute walk between the Railway and Cableway Stations.

 Picnic tables are located along the route if you need to rest or eat a snack.